Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

 ### How to move files from one location in Unity to another

-I recommend using globus to copy large amounts of files from /scratch/ to /project/ or vice versa.
-It can run without Unity being open on your computer, and checks the fidelity of all the files that are copied.
+I recommend using [globus (info here)](https://docs.unity.uri.edu/documentation/managing-files/globus/) to copy large amounts of files from /scratch/ to /project/ or vice versa.
+It can run without Unity being open on your computer, and checks the fidelity of all the files that are copied. `mv` command also works, but will take a long time between /scratch/ to /project/ or vice versa because they are stored on different physical drives.

-Unity documentation on globus: https://docs.unity.uri.edu/documentation/managing-files/globus/

 ### How to move files from your computer to Unity and Vice Versa